 DSLR camera bodies are comparatively larger, as they need to fit the mirror and shutter mechanisms.
 At the moment, the smallest and lightest DSLR available is the Canon EOS Rebel SL1 ($750), which weighs 22 ounces (0.6 kilograms) with the included zoom lens attached.
 And that's a rather pricey camera for a first-time buyer.
 A more-economical model, Canon's EOS Rebel T3i ($550), weighs 25.3 ounces (0.71 kilograms) and is 3.1 inches (7.9 centimeters) deep with lens.
 A midrange model like the Nikon D7100 weighs 2.7 lbs.
 (1.2 kg) or more, depending on the lens.

-Without a mirror or shutter mechanism, a mirrorless camera body can be smaller than a DSLR, and the construction is simpler.
+Without a mirror mechanism, a mirrorless camera body can be smaller than a DSLR, and the construction is simpler.
 A typical mirrorless camera like the Olympus PEN-EPL5 ($549) weighs just less than 1 lb.
 (0.45 kg) and is less than 3 inches (7.6 centimeters) deep, including the lens.

 Winner: Mirrorless camera